silviooosilva/CacheerPHP/docs/example04.md

 $Cacheer = new Cacheer($options);

-// Dados a serem armazenados no cache com namespace
+// Data to be stored in the namespace cache
 $namespace = 'session_data_01';
 $cacheKey = 'session_456';
 $sessionData = [